pulumi/pulumi-terraform-bridge/pf/README.md

 Plugin SDK](https://github.com/hashicorp/terraform-plugin-sdk) and you want to upgrade it to a version that has migrated to the Plugin Framework.

-1. Update `./provider/shim` by updating `go.mod` to point to a new version of the Terraform provider as you normally would for upstream upgrades.
-Make sure the module is now depending on `"github.com/hashicorp/terraform-plugin-framework"` instead of `"github.com/hashicorp/terraform-plugin-sdk/v2"`.
+1. Ensure you have access to the github.com/hashicorp/terraform-plugin-framework/provider.Provider from the upstream provider.
+   Make sure the module is now depending on "github.com/hashicorp/terraform-plugin-framework" instead of "github.com/hashicorp/terraform-plugin-sdk/v2".

-   Update the source code accordingly.
+   If the provider is shimmed (or needs to be), update the source code accordingly.
 For example, a `shim.go` that looked like this:

     ```go
     package shim